wrchen2001/wrchen2001.github.io/_pages/about.md

 🌈 Miscellaneous
 ------
-I’m passionate about two things: social volunteering and sports!
-With over 600 hours of volunteering experience, I’ve had the privilege of serving as the Student Council President and interning at the United Nations.
+I’m passionate about two things: reading books and sports!
 In my downtime, staying active is my go-to.
 Without any special circumstances, I make sure to exercise for at least an hour every day.
 Some of my favorite activities include 🏋️ fitness, 🏓 table tennis, 🎾 tennis, 🏃 running, 🚴 cycling, and 🥾 hiking.
 For me, there’s nothing quite like the thrill of pushing my limits and enjoying the outdoors!